-An unexpected incident led Joanna Nell to the Australian Writers’ Centre and the subsequent publishing of her feel-good debut novel The Single Ladies of Jacaranda Retirement Village (Hachette Australia).
+An unexpected incident led Joanna Nell to the Australian Writers' Centre and the subsequent publication of her trio of novels, The Great Escape From Woodlands Nursing Home, The Last Voyage of Mrs Henry Parker, and The Single Ladies of Jacaranda Retirement Village by Hachette Australia.

 “I enrolled in Creative Writing Stage 1 when I was wrangling a full-time career as a GP, as well as a taxi service and personal assistant to two teenagers.
 I was in my mid-forties and like every busy parent, simply trying to get through to Friday without crashing.
 I did very little for myself and had few hobbies beyond reading and ironing.

 “However, my life changed in a split second when I did the actual splits in the middle of a Ten Pin Bowling alley.
 To add to the considerable physical pain, was the humiliation of leaving the parent-student social night at my son’s new school in an ambulance.

 “There was, however, a silver lining to lying flat on my back for six weeks after the surgical reattachment of my hamstrings, in the form of some valuable thinking time.
 I saw a message written in the cobwebs hanging from the ceiling fan.
 Not only was the universe telling me I should do more dusting, but that now was the perfect time to get round to all the things I’d been putting off in life, and writing for pleasure was at the top of the list.”